 If you're looking for more details on car insurance requirements in Delaware, the state's Department of Insurance publishes an insurance guide for Delaware drivers.

-If you drive a vehicle without car insurance in Delaware, you could face a fine of $1,500 for a first offense, and a $3,000 fine for any subsequent offenses.
+If you drive a vehicle without car insurance in Delaware, you could face a fine of between $1,500 and $2,000 for a first offense, and a $3,000 to $4,000 fine for any subsequent offenses.
 A six-month suspension of your driving privileges is also possible.
 Note that these fines and penalties will likely pale in comparison to the financial hit you could take if you're in a car accident and you don't have car insurance.

 If you're involved in a car accident in Delaware, especially if your injuries are significant or there's a lot of back-and-forth as to who was at fault for the crash, it may be time to discuss your situation (and your options) with a car accident lawyer.